 Gary moved slowly and closer to the yard.
 He heard the boys inside the house talking loud, swearing. and laughing.

 Gary stopped.
-He breathed heavy and looked up toward the house hoping one lone Gravedigger might challenge him.
+He breathed heavy and looked up at the house hoping one lone Gravedigger might challenge him.
 Suddenly the house was quiet.
 A face pulled back a torn and tattered curtain in the front window.

 Gary stared at him defiantly and hastened to his bike.
 “Take that!
 Come out and get me you freaks!
 You’re cowards by yourself.
 Bak, bak, bak!
 Chickens!
 Here, chicky.
 Her chicky.”
-For some unknown reason he whirled the bat overhead and flung it toward the window.
+For some unknown reason, he whirled the bat overhead and flung it toward the window.
 It crashed through the window.
 Gary stood on the peddle of his bike, pushed off with one leg and thrust all his weight downward with the other.
 He sped away without looking back.

 It was more fearsome and exhilarating than the night at Old Black Maggie’s As the distance became great between him and The Gravedigger‘s house he became aware he was now marked.
 He would no longer be safe either from Old Black Maggie who might try to capture the stolen beret or The Gravediggers who would for certain seek vengeance.